University of Leeds Teaching Awards

 If you are successful in winning one of our University of Leeds Teaching Awards, you will receive:

-- A grant which you can use to support your professional development and scholarship, e.g. to cover the cost of attending relevant conferences or events
+- A monetary award which you can use to support your professional development and scholarship, e.g. to cover the cost of attending relevant conferences or events

 - A certificate